kevin-ch-day/ScytaleDroid/docs/database/queries/duplicate_artifacts.md

 ## Notes
 * Use this output to highlight binaries shared across carrier variants or devices.
 * Can be extended with storage size sums to show total space saved.
+* Once static-analysis runs are persisted, surface whether the shared binary has a recent scan to avoid duplicate processing.